regiellis/civitai-models-cli-docker-image/README.md

 ## Docker Compose

-The `docker-compose.yaml` file is used to define and run the Civitai service as a Docker container.
+The `docker-compose.yaml` file is used to define and run the civitai-models-cli as a Docker container.

 ### Key Sections in docker-compose.yaml